 Your BIA Update

 Port Stanley has a vibrant and active BIA (Business Improvement Area) but there often seems to be some confusion about just exactly what “The BIA” is.
 Each and every commercial property in the BIA area contributes to our budget via a BIA Levy.
 A volunteer board proposes a budget each year which is approved by the membership and then implemented by the board.
 No additional tax dollars are added to our budget.
 It is entirely funded by the businesses in the area and it’s a legal sub-committee of The Municipality of Central Elgin.
 In addition, there are some amazing board members that serve with me to make all of this a reality.
-Your current board is Colleen Row (councillor for Ward 1), Ted Halwa (commercial property owner), Mike Karda (commercial property owner), Melissa Van Ymeren (owner of Lady Savannah), Kim Saunders (owner of The Windjammer), plus Carol Gates (BIA Chair and owner of GTs)
+Your current board is Colleen Row (councillor for Ward 1), Ted Halwa (commercial property owner), Carol Thomposon (Owner, Carol Thompson Real Estate), Melissa Van Ymeren (owner of Lady Savannah), Kim Saunders (owner of The Windjammer), plus Carol Gates (BIA Chair and owner of GTs)

 Here is what’s being organized in Port Stanley, all thanks to your business community.